stokesman/gutenberg/packages/components/src/resizable-box/resize-tooltip/README.md

 -   Type: `Function`
 -   Required: No

-### onMove

-Callback function when the (observed) element resizes, specifically with a `mousemove` based event.

--   Type: `Function`
--   Required: No

-### onResize

-Callback function when the (observed) element resizes.

--   Type: `Function`
--   Required: No

 ### position

-The positions for the label.
+The position for the label.

 -   Type: `String`
 -   Required: No